hackerspace-ntnu/website-next/README.md

 - When you want to link to a new internal page use the `<Link>` component from `@/lib/navigation` instead of the normal anchortag `<a>`.
 This will ensure that the page is loaded with the correct locale.
 If you want to link to external resources or other media, use the built-in `<Link>` component from Next.js.
 Remember to add `prefetch={false}` to the `<Link>` component if the page is not visited often.
   - If you need to use both `<Link>` components from `@/lib/navigation` and Next.js, make sure to import the Next.js `<Link>` component as `ExternalLink` to avoid naming conflicts.
-- Remember to surround Links with the `Button` ui component.
+- Remember to surround Links with the `Button` UI component.
 This will provide some basic styling and accessibility features for keyboard navigation even if it is not supposed to look like a button.
-- For interationalization use the `useTranslations` hook from `next-intl`.
+- For internationalization use the `useTranslations` hook from `next-intl`.
 For client components you can pass the translations as props.

 ## Development setup